-Please note: The below information may require updating, including additional clarification, as the COVID-19 pandemic is dynamic and continues to develop.
-Please monitor this site and/or your email for updates.
+Please note: The below information may require updating, including additional clarification, as the COVID-19 pandemic continues to develop.
+Please monitor our main COVID-19 Task Force page and/or your email for updates.

-In light of the public health emergency, the Secretary of Health and Human Services has issued a Notice of Declaration providing immunity from legal liability for activities relating to combatting the new coronavirus.
-Under the Declaration, certain individuals and entities will be immune from any suit and liability under federal and state law with respect to all claims for loss relating to the manufacture, testing, development, distribution, administration, or use of medical countermeasures against COVID-19 ( “Covered Countermeasures”).
+In light of the public health emergency, the Secretary of Health and Human Services has issued a Notice of Declaration providing immunity from legal liability for activities relating to combatting the new coronavirus.1 Under the Declaration as authorized by the Public Readiness and Emergency Preparedness (PREP) Act, certain individuals and entities will be immune from liability under federal and state law with respect to all claims for loss relating to the manufacture, testing, development, distribution, administration, or use of medical countermeasures against the coronavirus disease (COVID-19).2

-In general, to be considered as a Covered Countermeasure under the Declaration, a product should be an antiviral, drug, biologic, diagnostic, device, or vaccine that is: (i) used to treat, diagnose, cure, prevent, or mitigate COVID-19 or the transmission of the new coronavirus; and (ii) authorized for use by the Food and Drug Administration (FDA) or otherwise permitted for emergency use in accordance with Federal law.
+To be considered as a Covered Countermeasure under the Declaration, a product should be an antiviral, drug, biologic, diagnostic, device, or vaccine that is: (i) used to treat, diagnose, cure, prevent, or mitigate COVID-19 or the transmission of the new coronavirus; and (ii) authorized for use by the Food and Drug Administration (FDA) or otherwise permitted for emergency use in accordance with Federal law.5 6

-The Declaration is retroactively effective as of February 4, 2020 and expires on October 1, 2024.
-Manufacturers are protected from legal liability for additional 12 months from the above expiration date.
+The Declaration is retroactively effective as of February 4, 2020 and expires on October 1, 2024.14 Manufacturers are protected from legal liability for an additional 12 months from the above expiration date.15

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.